socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 Mail Parameters
 ---------------

-These configure the email settings for Nextcloud notifications and password resets.
+These configure the email settings for cyfrSpaces notifications and password resets.